notalk0/SaveTheHumans/README.md

 This is a learning project.

-Source: O'Reilly Head First C# 3rd Version
+Source: O'Reilly Head First C# 3rd Version, First Chapter